-Although there are potentially hundreds of reasons why your Wheeling home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
-Knowing what they are may help you to understand what a technician is saying when they discuss the options for resolving the problem.
-Here are the 5 most common problems that may result in a system’s failure.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+While there may be endless reasons why your Wheeling home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
+Identifying them may create some personal understanding what a technician is saying when they discuss the routes for resolving the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Faulty AC wiring

-Improper, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can short the circuit breaker.
+Improper, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Reduced levels of refrigerant may indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
+Low refrigerant may suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

-The outside fan is responsible for transferring the heat from your Wheeling home to the outside air.
+The fan on your outside AC unit is responsible for transferring the heat from your Wheeling home to the outside air.
 If the fan on the outside unit doesn’t run, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional